 About Spectra Centers

-Our mission is to bring forward the unique talents, abilities and personalities of individuals with neurodevelopmental disorders and other psychological needs so they can lead meaningful and rewarding lives.
+Our mission is to bring forward the unique talents, abilities and personalities of neurodiverse individuals so they can lead meaningful and rewarding lives.

 Yes, we can.

 Work hard; play hard.